 website has several resources and a petition letter for you and one for the college presidents that the AIGC will work to have RPI sign on to like WPI and Clarkson already have in support of this bill.

 Ben Hunt presented a proposal for "Green Greeks" to institute sustainability programs into the chapter operations.
 They are group work with the IFC, Panhel, and Students Sustainabilitly Task Force on campus.
 Their presentation and detailed project outline are included here:

 Ever since the dark day of April 12, 2006, the RPI Greek Life initiatives have continued poregressing with varying degrees of collaboration.
 Please visit the pages dedicated to the initiatives for updates and history.
-Here are links to the RPI administration original presentation from April 2006 and a update report from
+Here are links to the RPI administration original presentation from April 2006 and a update

 (but given to us in Febrary 2008)

 2007 Alcohol Policy and Event Managment Manual